yuanqing/generate-css/README.md

 ### Configuration

-Configure Generate CSS using a `generate-css.config.json` file.
+Configure Generate CSS via a `generate-css.config.json` file or a `generate-css` key in your `package.json`.

 #### `"reset"`